 The aim of the Intelligent Robotics specialism is to prepare students for entry into PhD programmes or for employment as research workers in Intelligent Robotics and related areas in higher education or industrial/commercial research laboratories undertaking research and development in robotics and intelligent control applications.

 Increasing amounts of data are being captured, stored and made available electronically.
-The aim of the Learning from Data specialism is to train students in techniques to analyze, interpret and exploit such data, and to understand when particular methods are suitable and/or applicable.
-These techniques derive from disciplines such as machine learning, probabilistic and statistical modelling, pattern recognition and neural networks, and are sometimes collectively referred to as data mining.
+The aim of the Machine Learning specialism is to train students in techniques to analyze, interpret and exploit such data, and to understand when particular methods are suitable and/or applicable.
+These techniques derive from disciplines such as probabilistic and statistical modelling, pattern recognition and neural networks, and are sometimes collectively referred to as data mining.
 The specialism will prepare students for entry into PhD programmes or for employment in commercial environments and/or scientific/engineering research.

 The aim of the Natural Language Processing specialist area is to prepare students for entry into PhD programmes or for employment in industrial laboratories undertaking research and development in natural language and speech processing.
 In this specialist area, the programming requirement should be fulfilled by taking Computer Programming for Speech and Language Processing.
 Students are encouraged to also take courses in speech processing or psycholinguistics in the School of Philosophy, Psychology and Language Sciences (PPLS).